hanspoo/AndroidWithReactNative/README.md

 --assets-dest ../MyApplication/app/src/main/res
 ```

-Create signed apk using android and the install on the device.
+Create signed apk using android and then install on the device.
 ```
 cd  ../MyApplication
 adb install ./app/release/app-release.apk